 For the next steps, you want to make sure that you didn't configure anything in /usr/local/pf/conf/cluster.conf.
-If you already did, comment all the configuration in the file and do a configre-load (/usr/local/pf/bin/pfcmd configre-load hard).
+If you already did, comment all the configuration in the file and do a configreload (/usr/local/pf/bin/pfcmd configreload hard).

+3.2.
 Setup on the first server of your cluster

-First, on the first server, start packetfence-mariadb and make sure it was able to start in standalone mode.
+First, on the first server, ensure packetfence-mariadb is running and make sure it was able to start in 'standalone' mode.

 '''

-systemctl start packetfence-mariadb
+systemctl status packetfence-mariadb

 '''